lhindman/cs253-f20-final-project/README.md

 ### Working with stat files
 The man page for proc (**man 5 proc**) contains detailed information about the /proc file system.
-For this project we will only be loading 6 data points from the stat file every process on a system.
+For this project we will only be extracting 6 data points from the stat file.
 The man page on the /proc file system is huge so we have copied the section relevant to this project here:
 ```
  /proc/[pid]/stat
               Status information about the process.
 This is used by ps(1).